WebAssembly/spec/spectec/test-prose/TEST.md

         12. Push (I32.CONST i_2) to the stack.
         13. Push (I32.CONST (n - 1)) to the stack.
         14. Execute (ARRAY.COPY x_1 x_2).
-  d.
+  e.
 Else:
     1) If $expanddt($type(x_2)) is of the case ARRAY, then:
       a) Let (ARRAY y_0) be $expanddt($type(x_2)).
       b) Let (mut, zt_2) be y_0.
       c) Let (REF.ARRAY_ADDR a_1) be u_0.
-      a) If u_1 is of the case REF.ARRAY_ADDR, then:
+      d) If u_1 is of the case REF.ARRAY_ADDR, then:
         1. Let (REF.ARRAY_ADDR a_2) be u_1.
         2. Let sx? be $sxfield(zt_2).
         3. Push (REF.ARRAY_ADDR a_1) to the stack.